Spain

 Business registration and bankruptcy

-Regarding business registrations, at the time of writing this note according to available data referred to 1 January 2024, it could be said that the net number of new business in the sector was 6 626 in comparison with the 2023 (including physical persons, public limited companies, limited liability companies and other legal forms).
+Regarding business registrations, at the time of writing this note according to available data referred to 1 January 2025, it could be said that the net number of new businesses in the sector was 5 524 comparison with 2024 (including physical persons, public limited companies, limited liability companies and other legal forms).